Evan-Coleman/Navius/docs/roadmaps/07-enhanced-caching.md

 # Practical Caching Roadmap

 ## Overview
-A lightweight, security-focused approach to caching for our Rust Axum backend that improves application performance without unnecessary complexity.
+A lightweight, security-focused approach to caching for Navius that improves application performance without unnecessary complexity.

 ## Current State
 Our application needs a structured caching approach to improve response times and reduce database load for frequently accessed data.